e-cal/nvim/README.md

 jump in and get productive right away.
 Simple config structure so you can get it working the way _you_ want with minimal hassle.

-Primarily uses lua-based plugins and configuration, with few exceptions, along with native LSP for a blazingly fast editing experience.
+Lua-based plugins and configuration, and native LSP for a _blazingly fast_ editing experience.

 <details>
 <summary>Screenshots</summary>